EmbededFabrication/lorastuff/README.md

 EBYTE.h

-credit for the E32 library and some of the arduino code goes to
+get ur ebyte.h library for the arduino from this guy:

 https://github.com/KrisKasprzak/EBYTE